 It is often repeated that the United States is "a nation of immigrants", implying that we are defined and enhanced by immigrants and should continue to allow significant, diverse immigration.
 Lets examine the facts.

-The "Great Migration" was from 1620 to 1650.
-Later immigration from 1650 to 1850 was just a trickle.
+The "Great Migration" was from 1620 to about 1650.
+Later immigration up to 1850 was just a trickle.
 In the late 1700's the colonial population was 95% the descendants of that early migration from England.
 In the middle 1800's the next big wave came from Western Europe; in the early 1900's from Eastern and Southern Europe; and since 1965 primarily from non-European areas.
 Immigration was severely limited from 1920 to 1965 to allow assimilation of the earlier waves.

-"America", that is the United States, was created entirely by Christian, English immigrants.
+"America", that is the United States, was created primarily by Christian, English immigrants.
 They came with the English sense of "the rights of Englishmen", the Magna Carta, common law, and the long English struggle with the tyranny of kings.
 They discovered the America of the Declaration after 150 years of self government.
 The development of their society was very different from that of the kingly and tribal societies of most of the world.

 But it takes time to adjust to freedom and to abandon the ancient prejudices that conflict with the proven values that allow freedom.
-Many eventually understand the connection and make the adjustment, but some never do, and some retrogress to prior prejudices.
+Many eventually understand the connection and make the adjustment, but some never do, and some regress to prior prejudices.
 The ancient enemy, tyranny, is using those prejudices to destroy what we took such trouble to learn, and the immigrants become the enemy of Liberty, and, if they only knew, also their own enemy.

 Page modified: 30 Jun 2020 08:57:01 -0700